 In addition to that, people who exercise frugality tend to make the most utmost value for their money in all the stuff that they do.

 It is a compelling plan for personal finance, regardless of what your goals seem like.
-Whether you to pay off your debt more quickly, retire early, or reach your financial goal, then being frugal is one path that may help you realize it.
+Whether you are to pay off your debt more quickly, retire early, or reach your financial goal, then being frugal is one path that may help you realize it.

 - 50+Frugal Energy Saving Tips to Lower your Utility Bill and Save Money